wso2-attic/ballerina-integrator/README.md

     port:9090
 };

-@Description { value: "Service is to be exposed via HTTP/1.1." }
+# Service is to be exposed via HTTP/1.1.
 @http:ServiceConfig {
     basePath: "/quote-summary"
 }